eclipse-kura/kura/_posts/cloud/2017-01-17-kura-aws-cloud.md

         ![keys_config]({{ site.baseurl }}/assets/images/aws/keys_config.png)

     6. Click the **Apply** button to confirm.

+    7. **Kura 3.2.0 only** - manually import device certificate and private key into keystore.

+        On the host machine, open a terminal window in the folder containing the files downloaded at step 5 and execute the following command:

+        ```
+        openssl pkcs12 -export -in xxxxxxxxxx-certificate.pem.crt -inkey xxxxxxxxxx-private.pem.key -name aws-ssl -out aws-ssl.p12
+        ```

+        where `xxxxxxxxxx-certificate.pem.crt` is the original certificate downloaded from AWS and `xxxxxxxxxx-private.pem.key ` is the private key.

+        The command will ask for a password, define a new password.

+        Copy the obtained `aws-ssl.p12` file to the device into the `/tmp` folder using scp:

+        ```
+        scp ./aws-ssl.p12 pi@<device-address>:/tmp
+        ```

+        Replacing `<device-address>` with the hostname or ip address of the device.

+        Open a ssh connection to the device and enter the following command:

+        ```
+        sudo keytool -importkeystore -deststorepass changeit -destkeystore /opt/eurotech/esf/security/cacerts.ks -srckeystore /tmp/aws-ssl.p12 -srcstoretype PKCS12
+        ```

+        The command will ask for a password, enter the password defined when creating the `aws-ssl.p12` file.

+        Restart Kura to reload the keystore.

 9. Click on **Cloud Services** in the left panel, you should see this screen: